NEONScience/DI-NEON-participants/Kastner-Wilcox-Kay.md

-## Bio
+﻿## Bio
-I am Kay Kastner-Wilcox and I am a PhD Candidate in Soil and Water Sciences at the University of Florida.
+My name is Kay Kastner-Wilcox and I am a PhD Candidate in Soil and Water Sciences at the University of Florida.
 My research focuses on the human dimension of natural resources and more specifically on individuals’ perception and knowledge of soil and its degradation in conjunction with the assessment of the anthropogenic causes of soil degradation.